xalaida/laravel-nuxt-docker/README.md

 ##### TODO LIST:
-- add image to readme.md with connected containers and workflow explaining
+- migrate to SSL
-- add other containers (selenium, laravel-echo-server)
+- migrate NGINX into HTTP2
-- add instructions about testing (and generate .env.testing file)
+- add laravel-echo-server container for websocket integration
-- migrate to SSL and probably HTTP2
+- add selenium container and instructions about testing